- Home

 Chlorosulfonated Polyethylene (CSPE)

 Chlorosulfonated Polyethylene (CSPE) insulation works well in low-voltage applications.
-CSPE insulation is known for its ability to perform in a wide temperature range, as well as its resistance to chemicals and UV rays.
+It is known for its ability to perform in a wide temperature range and its resistance to chemicals and UV rays.
 CSPE insulation can be commonly found in appliance wire, lead wire, coil leads, transformer leads, and motor lead wire.
 Chlorosulfonated Polyethylene is also referred to as Hypalon, a registered trademark of Dupont.

 Ethylene Propylene Diene Monomer (EPDM)